 Posted on January 8th, 2017

-But solving problems in Africa to reduce emigration to Europe implies that our involvement in Africa is tainted not so much by humanitarian motives as selfish social ideals about protecting our own society.
-This might even argue for the National Front unless we can differentiate between a logical limit to open border immigration and limitations based on race.
+But solving problems in Africa to reduce emigration to Europe implies that our involvement in Africa is tainted not so much by humanitarian motives as by selfish social ideology about protecting our society and might even be an for the National Front unless we can differentiate between a logical limit to open border immigration and limitations based on race.

-Helping Africa then is a good thing if it helps Africans survive and prosper - even if there is an element of self-interest - trade is a part of a social solution to poverty and hardship in all countries.
+Helping Africa then is a good thing if it allows Africans to survive and prosper - even if there is an element of self-interest - trade is a part of a social solution to poverty and hardship in all countries.
 But even if protectionist, there can also be a humanist element, it is not necessary to be one or the other.
-Solutions in Africa are humanist when we recognize that it is simply right to help others.
-But we must also balance helping others with eradicating poverty and homelessness on our doorstep.
+Solutions in Africa are humanist when we recognize that it is merely right to help others.
+But we must also balance assisting others to with eradicating poverty and homelessness on our doorstep.
 There is a generous welfare system in Europe but often great hardship in Africa.

-Much of the Brexit argument has been about numbers control.
-While this argument may be appealing, it is too easily tinged with talk of race and culture, countries, who is in and who is out.
-If we control our borders we cannot also refuse our humanitarian mission.
+Much of the Brexit argument has been about numbers control, tainted discussions of race and culture and over who is in and who is out.
+If we control our borders, we cannot also refuse our humanitarian mission.

-What about the maintenance of a European culture?
+What about the maintenance of European culture?
 Is there is one, should it be maintained and promoted?
-And is there not a danger simply of falling into the white Christian trap?
+And is there not a danger of merely falling into the white Christian trap?
 It depends which bits of culture we want to retain.
-Focusing exclusively on religion does not help, but there is no logic in Turkey joining the EU - it should remain our main and most valuable partner.
+Focusing exclusively on religion does not help, but there is no logic in Turkey joining the EU - it should remain our primary and most valuable partner.

 What then is the culture to maintain in Europe?
 What is Europeanism?
 It is not the seemingly increasing racism and xenophobia of the Baltic states, who like Hungary and Poland attach strong allegiance to Christianity but oppose Muslim influence with a certain violence.
-While the wall on the Hungarian border shocked westerners, secure borders are perhaps the solution to a strong and effective Europe.
-But it should be one which refrains from violence and maintains its roots in humanitarian values.
+While the wall on the Hungarian border shocked westerners, secure borders are perhaps the solution to a healthy and effective Europe but should refrain from violence and maintains its roots in humanitarian values.

-If surrounded by an external "threat", Europe should not be defined by what it is not (not Russian, not Muslim, not Christian) and try to heal the post war trauma from which it is still suffering.
-The political integration project has received a vote of no-confidence with Britain's vote to leaves the EU.
+If surrounded by an external "threat," Europe should not be defined by what it is not (not Russian, not Muslim, not Christian) and try to heal the post-war trauma from which it is still suffering.
+The political integration project has received a vote of no-confidence with Britain's election to leaves the EU.
 So what is left?
 How do we integrate?
 Who are we?
 Who are the Europeans and what do they stand for, with or without the British?
 Cultured and inventive but still trying to find our way, hampered by our history and yet striving for a better world.